MishC/nd0191-c1-myreads/starter/README.md

 ## Acknowledgements

 This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).